SergeWilfried/dunia-protocol-core/docs/protocol/access-control/README.md

 ### Burner 🔥

-Burners remove \(burn\) portions of [Fei USD](../fei-stablecoin/fei-fei-usd.md) from any address.
+Burners remove \(burn\) portions of [Cowrie USD](../cowrie-stablecoin/cowrie-cowrie-usd.md) from any address.
 Burning occurs as a disincentive for the actions of hurting the peg.

 Burner Example:

-{% page-ref page="../fei-stablecoin/uniswapincentive.md" %}
+{% page-ref page="../cowrie-stablecoin/uniswapincentive.md" %}

 ### PCV Controller ⚙️